Rafe Hernandez: Casting and creation

 In late August 2008, rumors circulated that former Passions star Galen Gering, known for his role of Luis Lopez-Fitzgerald was in-talks to join the cast of Days.
 However, news of Gering's casting was not formally announced until late September 2008.
-Gering would take on the newly-created role of FBI agent Rafael.
+Gering would take on the newly created role of FBI agent Rafael.
 Gering made his first appearance on October 31, 2008.
 "It took longer that I had anticipated," Gering said of the casting process.
 Forbes March, known for his role as Nash Brennan on One Life to Live, and Wes Ramsey also auditioned for the role.
 Gering signed onto the series a few months after shooting his final episode of Passions.
 While Gering comes from both Jewish and Spanish heritage, he is usually cast in Latino roles.
-Gering said he didn't not mind being typecast.
+Gering said he didn't mind being typecast.
 "It's paying the bills!"
 Executive producer Ken Corday was unfamiliar with Gering's work so he had to audition for the role but co-executive producer, Gary Tomlin "championed" his casting.
 Gering and Tomlin worked together on Passions when Tomlin for the series.
 The actor admitted that he didn't know much about Rafe, but had a meeting Tomlin who assured him that his potential storyline would be a "great" one.
 Gering said of his casting, "When I joined the soap, it was a weird time at DAYS" as the series had just fired their biggest stars in Deidre Hall and Drake Hogestyn.
 They were also unsure of if they'd even still be on the air.
 Gering noted the irony in returning to the set because he had auditioned for Passions on the set of Days of Our Lives.
 Gering said of his initial plans for the character, "I didn't want Rafe to be this one-note FBI guy.
 I wanted him to be quirky."
 However, he didn't have time to have much input because of how fast the swift production style.
 He described the character as a "great marriage of acting and writing."
 In contrast to Passions, Gering said, "It’s clear and concise and well driven and well written, but I really like this character, Rafe."